cjneidhart/brick/website/docs/markup.md

 Here's some more text.
 This text will be printed as well.
 ```

-## Naked Variables
+## Variables

-Story and temporary variables can be included in markup without needing the `@print` macro.
+Story variables, temporary variables, and constants can be included in markup without needing the `@print` macro.

 ```brick
 @($appleCount = 5)